Mindfulness: Don't Just Do Something, Sit There

 What to expect:

 Thoughts will pull you into stories.
 You'll suddenly realize you've been planning tomorrow's meeting for 2 minutes.
 That moment of realization—"Oh, I'm thinking"—is the practice.
-This is supervisory attention in action—your brain learning to monitor whether you're actually paying attention.
+Acknowledge it, then return.

 Optional technique (noting):